gamesbook/protograf/docs/source/examples/counters.rst

             just added in with a graphics editor.

-            Bear in mind that counters are drawn in order, starting from the bottom-left, then moving across to the right to complete a row, then moving up to the next row - so in this example, counters 1 to 6 are drawn along the bottow row |dash| in two groups of 3 each |dash|; 7 to 12 on the next row up, and so on.
+            Bear in mind that counters are drawn in order, starting from the top-left, then moving across to the right to complete a row, then moving down to the next row - so in this example, counters 1 to 6 are drawn along the top row |dash| in two groups of 3 each |dash| followed by 7 to 12 on the next row down, and so on.

 ----------- ------------------------------------------------------------------
 Screenshot  .. image:: images/counters/counters_basic.png